cirosantilli/git-tutorial/log.md

 ### first-parent

-To show only history of the current branch ignoring merges do:
+Show only history of the current branch ignoring merges:

     git log --first-parent

 This is a great option to view history on a feature branch onto which upstream was merged from time to time.
 Rebase is a better option than merge in this case if you work locally, but may not be an option if a group is working on the feature branch.

+### max-parents

+### min-parents

+Filter by the number of parents.

+Find all root commits:

+    git log --max-parents=0

 ## Display mode

+### p

 ### patch